gmmessi/Personal_Movie_Recommender/README.md

 # Personal_Movie_Recommender

-In this project I conduct movie recommendation among students:
+In this project I conducted movie recommendation among students under the instruction of Professor Dennis Zhang:
-1. recommend the most popular movie to the specific student that he/she hasn't watched yet.
+1. recommended the most popular movie to the specific student that he/she hasn't watched yet.

-2. recommend the favoriate movie of the specific student's movie soul mate(based on calculated jaccard similarity) that the specific person hasn't watched yet.
+2. recommended the favoriate movie of the specific student's movie soul mate(based on calculated jaccard similarity) that the specific person hasn't watched yet.

 ## Recommender System